ncgriffin/ad-deployment-configuration/README.md

 <p><strong>.</strong></p>
 <p><strong>.</strong></p>

-<h3>&#9313; Promote DC-01 to Domain Controller </h3>
+<h3>&#9313; Promote DC-1 to Domain Controller </h3>

-- Once the installation is done, notice the flag on the top left of the Server Manager
+- Once the installation is done, notice the flag on the Server Manager
-- Click on the flag and promote DC-01 to Domain Controller.
+- Click on the flag and promote DC-1 to Domain Controller

 <img width="242" alt="notif" src="https://imgur.com/4W04gBQ.png">